 Tip 1 – Clean your coffee machine

 Old coffee grounds and stale water that is left in your coffeemaker will quickly sour the taste of your coffee.
-While you don’t necessarily need to clean it after every single brew, you should consider cleaning your coffee maker on a regular basis.
+While you don’t necessarily need to clean it after every single brew, you should consider cleaning your coffee maker regularly.
 Regular cleanings will get rid of any old coffee grounds that could negatively impact your coffee’s taste.

 Tip 2 – Do a trial run.